flynfish/home-theater/README.md

-# The open guide to building a home theater!
+# The Open Guide to Building a Home Theater!

 ## Table of Contents
 * [Introduction](#introduction)